jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 --------

 So far we have looked at producing a single "root" menu only.
-Jgmenu understands a small amount of markup and enables submenus
+jgmenu understands a small amount of markup and enables submenus
 by ^tag() and ^checkout().
 Try this:

     cat <<EOF >menu.txt